hanwenzhang123/front-end-interview/javascript/README.md

 Hoisting is a term used to explain the behavior of variable declarations in your code.
 Variables declared or initialized with the `var` keyword will have their declaration "moved" up to the top of their module/function-level scope, which we refer to as hoisting.
 However, only the declaration is hoisted, the assignment (if there is one), will stay where it is.

-Note that the declaration is not actually moved - the JavaScript engine parses the declarations during compilation and becomes aware of declarations and their scopes.
-It is just easier to understand this behavior by visualizing the declarations as being hoisted to the top of their scope.
-Let's explain with a few examples.

 ```js
 console.log(foo); // undefined